Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Conclusions

-We suggest that finding night-side emission would be an unambiguous detection of an atmosphere.
-This technique would work for any atmosphere redistributing enough of its day-side heating regardless of composition.
-Measuring a phase curve also provides a high-quality measurement of the day-side emission, comparable to the measurements using five individual secondary eclipses.
-Such a strategy would need to target planets with shorter orbital periods, which might restrict the distribution of the observed planets and the resulting statistical power of a test of the ``cosmic shoreline'' hypothesis.
+A strategy focused on phase curves would need to target planets with shorter orbital periods, which might restrict the distribution of the observed planets and the resulting statistical power of a test of the ``cosmic shoreline'' hypothesis.
 However, \citet{redfield2024report} state that the goal of the proposed 500 hour survey is to definitively identify which planets have atmospheres.
 We suggest that an observing strategy focused on observing phase curves of $\sim$10 planets would allow the unambiguous detections of atmospheres needed to meet this goal.
+This would still not be a trivial exercise given the effects of instrumental systematics on measurements of night-side emission.
 Future studies could investigate the sample sizes needed for statistical tests of hypotheses about the distribution of atmospheres on rocky planets.
-We suggest that any statistical tests, no matter how sophisticated, ultimately depend on unambiguous information content in each observation.
+We suggest that any statistical tests, no matter how sophisticated, ultimately depend on unambiguous information content in each observation which could only be provided by phase curve observations.